 The most popular Zumba choreographies include songs and dance moves from various musical styles, usually Latin American.
 During the sessions, the participants practice choreography based on songs from styles such as salsa, merengue, mambo, tango, rumba, chachachá, cumbia and reggaetón.
-Any Zumba session starts with the specific warm-up, after which the basic movements of latin dances are slowly repeated.
+Any Zumba session starts with the basic movements of latin dances are slowly repeated.
 The exercises at the beginning are meant to set the basic steps and the correct execution of the movements.
 Also, at this stage the body is prepared for the effort, considerably reducing the risk of injuries.